Sleep Class FAQs:

 What if I need more help?

 We’re happy to help you tweak your plan or deal with new issues.
-You can schedule a 40-minute follow up with us, and we also have 50-minute and 75-minute call depending on how much time you think you need.
+As a class attendee you can schedule a 30-minute follow up with us, and we also have 50-minute and 75-minute call options depending on how much time you think you need.

 Do you have a money-back guarantee?

 No. Our class provides a large amount of information to help you build a sleep training plan that suits your baby and family situation.
-However, the implementation of the plan is up to you.
-If you decide not to follow the plan or if your child isn’t responding to the plan as expected, then we recommend that you schedule a follow-up to reformulate the plan or to troubleshoot the original plan.
+However, the consistent implementation of the plan is up to you!
+If you decide not to follow the plan, or if your child isn’t responding to the plan as expected, then we recommend that you schedule a follow-up to reformulate the plan or to troubleshoot the original plan.
 If you aren’t seeing success, then it is also helpful to regroup with your pediatrician to make sure there aren’t any medical issues inhibiting your success.